Preference Adaptive and Sequential Text-to-Image Generation: PASTA Dataset

 At session start, raters are instructed to provide an initial prompt of at most 12 words, encapsulating a specific visual concept.
 They are encouraged to provide descriptive prompts that avoid generic terms (e.g., ``an ancient Egyptian temple with hieroglyphs''instead of ``a temple'').
 At each turn, raters then select the column of images preferred most (see the UI used in \cref{appdx:human_rater_dataset}); they are instructed to select a column based on the quality of the \emph{best} image in that column w.r.t.\ their original intent.
 Raters may optionally provide a free-text critique (up to 12 words) to guide subsequent prompt expansions, though most raters did not use this facility.

 After five turns, raters enter an evaluation phase where they answer questions about each turn, including: (1) re-confirmation of their preferred columns; (2) quantifying whether the image slate in the current turn is better than the previous; and (3) a free-text explanation for their selection.
-This process yields a dataset comprising sequential interaction trajectories with user preference feedback and provides valuable insight into the dynamics of multi-turn, personalized T2I generation.
+This process yields a dataset comprising sequential interaction trajectories with user preference feedback and provides valuable insight into the dynamics of multi-turn, preference-adaptive T2I generation.
+Our human rater dataset includes over 7,000 five-step sequences (more than 500,000 images total), annotated by about 100 human raters using a random candidate selector.
 See \Cref{appdx:human_rater_dataset} for a comprehensive description of the rater study.